 - Even if kids sign up for the season, let them miss one or two sessions.
 Sometimes hanging out on a beautiful day is more important than going to one more activity, even if you’ve already paid for it.

 - Try to balance activities for all of your kids — and yourself.
 It hardly seems fair to expend time and energy carting one kid to activities, leaving little time for another.
 Take time for yourself and spend time together as a family.

 - Create family moments.
 Plan a few dinners when everyone can be home at the same time.

-Family time is a precious commodity, and your children will grow up in the blink of an eye.
+As a parent, when you manage family time, it’s a precious commodity.
+And your children will grow up in the blink of an eye.
 Plan now to set your family priorities, avoid unnecessary activities and be intentional about spending time together as a family.